LibraryOfCongress/coding-standards/README.md

 -   UTF-8 encoding
 -   Unix line-termination
 -   Spaces for indentation with a tab size of 4
--   Trailing whitespace is automatically trimmed (this will avoid Git highlighting extra whitespace)
+-   Trailing whitespace is automatically trimmed (this will avoid Git highlighting extra whitespace and extra merge conflicts)

 Just copy it into your project's root directory and, if your editor doesn't have native support, [check for a plugin](http://editorconfig.org/#download).